 It’s challenging to reliably provision, modify, and manage infrastructure components and Kubernetes clusters across multi-cloud environments.
 Automating the process using IaC tools like Terraform, Ansible, and Spacelift can improve repeatability and help abstract the differences between individual cloud services.

-Because each cluster operates its own independent control plane, you’ll have several Kubernetes API servers to coordinate interactions with.
-Building your own tooling is complex and time-consuming, but specialist Kubernetes management systems — such as Rancher, Portainer, and Mirantis — allow you to work with multiple clusters using one interface and gain unified visibility into your resources.
+Because each cluster operates its own independent control plane, you’ll have several Kubernetes API servers with which to coordinate interactions.
+Building your own tooling is complex and time-consuming.
+Still, specialist Kubernetes management systems — such as Rancher, Portainer, and Mirantis — allow you to work with multiple clusters using one interface and gain unified visibility into your resources.
 This enables you to make informed decisions about your cluster fleet.

 If you do require custom tooling, then the Kubernetes Cluster API can help orchestrate your operations.
 It allows you to manage the lifecycle of Kubernetes clusters and associated infrastructure across multiple cloud providers and infrastructure platforms, including AWS, Azure, Google Cloud, IBM, and more.
 The Cluster API gives you a single interface for deploying clusters with consistent configuration to all the clouds you use, minimizing time spent connecting provider-specific APIs.